It is said for Alaska, that if you ever get a chance to go to Alaska , you will never be satisfied with any other place for as long as you live…

 Denali National Park

-For many travellers, Denali national park is the beginning and end of their Alaskan adventure.
+For many travellers, it is the beginning and end of their Alaskan adventure.
 The 6 million acres of wilderness, spruce forest and glaciers, Denali is home to North America’s tallest peak, Mount Denali and brimming with wildlife of all shapes and sizes.
 So get your cameras ready as you may get an overload of nature at its best!
 We have planned an 8 hour round trip of this magnificent park complete with a picnic lunch.
 After the excursion, retire in your luxury hotel and rejuvenate for the exciting drives ahead.

 Denali – Fairbanks (120 miles/2.5 hrs)